alexei-matveev/bgy3d/test-qm/uranyl/README.txt

 (300pm)   -777442.795583     -425.23  (+9.12) (lam = -0.09411888)
 6         -777442.947949     -428.75- (+5.61)

+Based on the values of largrange multipliers for 300 pm and 305 pm the zero point for  lagrange multiplier is at 303  pm.
+The absolute values of largrange multipliers below 0.1 eV imply that the first order terms g * dr = -lambda  * dc < 0.12 kcal over the interval 300  pm < c < 305 pm.
+For that reason  the energy  at the  stationary point  should be satisfactorily  approximated by  the highest  of the  two  numbers 9.1 kcal.

-The  5+1 model  is apparently  affected by  the bias,  as the  two U-O distances  are longer  than  250 pm  (unless  uranyl is  forced to  be linear).
+The 5+1 is  apparently affected by the bias, as  the two U-O distances are   longer  than   250   pm   (unless  uranyl   is   forced  to   be linear).
 Quadratic  bias potential has the  effect of 2.5  meV or 0.06 kcal for an elongation by 1  pm beyond 250 pm.
 In the six-coordinated complex  the 6th  water  with U-O  of  253 pm  has  no bias  potential applied.
-FIXME: with 50/291/96 grid the 5+1 structure features uranyl bent by 137 deg (reoptimize with linear?).
+With  50/291/96 grid the 5+1 structure  features uranyl bent by  137 deg  and too  low an  energy.
+It  appears to  be  necessary to enforce a linear uranyl.

-Distances for 5+1:
+Distances for 5+1 (in nm as from Jmol):

 30/131/64     50/291/96
 0.179         0.181